 The prospective rat (yup, that's right, you again) should also have a ship with a minimum jump range of 20Ly equipped with a fuel scoop, fuel limpet transfer controller and at least 8 fuel limpets.

-Once the prospective rat (dun dun duuun: you) feel ready to take a drill they should change their IRC nick to include [ND] or [NeedsDrill] so it's easier for overseers to spot them.
-(You are also welcome to put your platform in your IRCnick, PC/XB/PS4).
+You may choose to add [ND] to the end of your IRC nick so it's easier for overseers to spot you.
+(You are also welcome to put your platform after your IRCnick, PC/XB/PS4).

 So, as a recap: for your (the prospective rat) drill (as well as the actual rescues!) to go smoothly you should have a good understanding of the Standard Operatings Procedures (SOP), have adequate ability to communicate with the dispatcher using IRC while flying to the client's system (this includes route plotting and the actual travelling with fuelscooping and all that), receiving and accepting friend and wing invites, navigating to and dropping into the client's wing beacon (with and without Wingman Navlock), having the fire groups for fuel limpet controllers set, firing the refuel limpets, and finally instructing the client how they will avoid running out of fuel again (Debriefing).
 And that's pretty much it, no sweat, no worries!